Secure Your Sensitive Data In The Cloud With A Microsoft Cloud Access Security CASB

 - A third party offers effective redundancy.
 This is a system that’s intricately designed so that if a component in your system fails, there’s a backup process in place.
 This redundancy duplicates the system so that you can protect your organization’s information and you won’t lose data.

 - Almost all third party cloud access security CASBs offer customizable data loss prevention controls to ensure your cloud environment is secure.
 Since employees are prone to accidentally signing up for potentially risky applications without looking into them, it’s important to have a system that can catch security threats and automatically remove them before any damage is done.

 Microsoft’s Take On API vs Proxy Cloud Access Security

 It’s important to know the difference between API and proxy cloud access security.
 When it comes to APIs vs. proxies, you should also understand where Microsoft stands on the matter before you decide which is right for your company.

-In 2018, Microsoft published a blog on 3rd party network devices for Office 365.
+In 2018, Microsoft published a blog on third party network devices for Office 365.
 In this blog, Microsoft states that they do not recommend using proxy CASBs.
-The company does allow the use of proxy cloud access security.
-However, they don’t support any security or performance issues that may occur due to the CASB.
-The article also states that only 3rd party vendors that use Microsoft’s public APIs will be notified of any important updates or changes.
+The company does allow the use of proxy cloud access security, however they do not support any security or performance issues that may occur due to the CASB.
+The article also states that only third party vendors that use Microsoft’s public APIs will be notified of any important updates or changes.

 If your company uses Microsoft Office 365, then you definitely need a Microsoft Cloud Access Security CASB.
 This will help to protect your system from a data breach or other potential threats that could harm your system.
 Claim your cloud security free trial today and start securing your company’s cloud data.